 LISA trains statisticians and data scientists to communicate and collaborate with researchers to solve research problems and work with businesses and government agencies to make data-driven decisions.
 LISA statistical collaborators can help design experiments, studies, and surveys; collect, analyze, and plot data; run statistical software; interpret results; and develop strategies to communicate statistical concepts and results to non-statisticians.

-LISA serves as research infrastructure by collaborating with researchers on campus on big and small projects that lead to a variety of outcomes such as co-authored publications, grant proposals, internal reports, preliminary data for future projects, theses and dissertations, etc. Submit a collaboration request to meet with a team of LISA collaborators (mostly via Zoom for the Spring 2023 semester).
-We are accepting requests for Spring 2022 projects until April 15, 2023.
-Please submit your collaboration request now.
+LISA serves as research infrastructure by collaborating with researchers on campus on big and small projects that lead to a variety of outcomes such as co-authored publications, grant proposals, internal reports, preliminary data for future projects, theses and dissertations, etc. Submit a collaboration request to meet with a LISA collaborator.
+Due to lack of funding, changes in curriculum within the Applied Math department, and LISA Director Dr. Eric Vance's Fulbright research sabbatical in Indonesia, LISA is running at low capacity for the 2023-24 academic year.
+We are still accepting collaboration requests.
 Collaborations are open to faculty, staff, students, and select community members.

-LISA previously hosted a research service called "LISA Statistics and Data Science Walk-in/Zoom-in Hours" with the Center for Research Data and Digital Scholarship (CRDDS) on Tuesdays 12-1PM and Thursdays 1-2PM (Jan 17 - May 4, 2023, excluding Spring Break).
-LISA doesn't have the personnel or funding to continue that service, though this is a fluid situation that may change.
-An alternative to the walk in hours to discuss your domain problem and get solutions to the statistical issues you are facing is to submit a collaboration request to meet with a pair of LISA collaborators.
-When we have the Walk-in Hours, they are open to all researchers – from undergrad to faculty and beyond.
+Thanks to funding from CRDDS, LISA is resuming its co-hosting of a research service called "LISA Statistics and Data Science Walk-in/Zoom-in Hours" with the Center for Research Data and Digital Scholarship (CRDDS) on Tuesdays 12-1PM and Thursdays 1-2PM (when non-summer classes are in session).
+Walk-in Hours are open to all researchers – from undergrad to faculty and beyond.
 Note: LISA assists with research, not class projects or homework.

 • Tuesdays, 12:00-1:00 pm in-person and via Zoom, Thursdays 1:00-2:00 pm Zoom only